 Potential hazards & guidance on how to control them Do you believe the hazard is adequately controlled?
-Yes Recommended Controls Measures Control measures must be amended to reflect the circumstances of your workplace by removing, adding, or amending content below.
-Refer to the latest government guidance Stay at home: guidance for households with possible or confirmed coronavirus (Covid-19) infection for further information.
-Asymptomatic testing Testing remains important in reducing the risk of transmission of infection within schools.
-That is why, whilst some measures are relaxed, others will remain.
+Recommended Controls Measures Control measures must be amended to reflect the circumstances of your workplace by removing, adding, or amending content below.
 Schools are strongly encouraged to ask parents and other visitors to take a lateral flow device (LFD) test before entering the school.
 Even if someone has tested positive for COVID-19 within the last 90 days, they are strongly encouraged to take part in LFD testing on-site through ATS or at home once they have completed their isolation period for their prior infection.
 Additional information on PCR test kits for schools and further education providers is available.
 The government sharing platform provides information and guidance for schools on testing arrangements.
-Staff are encouraged to undertake twice weekly home LFD tests.
-Staff and pupils who have a positive LFD test are required to self-isolate, as above.
 Reduce the risk of transmission through vaccination Vaccines are the best defence against COVID-19.
 They help protect young people and adults, and benefit those around them.
 Vaccination makes people less likely to catch the virus and less likely to pass it on.
+To book a vaccination, please visit: Book or manage a coronavirus (COVID-19) vaccination - NHS (www.nhs.uk).
 All eligible staff and students aged 12 and over are encouraged to take up the offer of the vaccine, including boosters.
+Reduce the risk for visitors and contractors Provide clear guidance on how to reduce the risk of spreading COVID-19 to people when they arrive.
+Use of hand sanitiser and minimising social contact wherever possible